 - Slow down around curves in the road until you can see what’s ahead.

 What to do if you hit a wild animal

 - If you can, move your vehicle to a safe place.
 Pull off the road and turn on your hazard lights.
 It’s best to stay in your car, especially if it’s dark and other motorists can’t see you.

 - Take photos for insurance.
 If or when it’s safe to leave your car, take pictures of the road, your surroundings, vehicle damage and any injuries sustained.
 If other drivers stop, ask for their

 - Don’t approach the animal.
 A frightened, wounded deer or moose could panic and harm you.

 - Check if your vehicle is safe to drive.
 Look for leaking fluid, loose parts, tire damage, or broken lights.
 If your vehicle seems unsafe, call for a tow.

-- Call your insurance agent.
-Your agent will be able to advise you on next steps in submitting your claim.
+- Call your insurance advisor.
+Your advisor will be able to advise you on next steps in submitting your claim.